yjzzjy4/6.824/README.md

 Note that if your leader election and log replication procedures are pretty well implemented, persistence part (2C) should occur no error, check for your previous code or subtle bugs inside the timing you call `rf.persist()`, below is a stupid mistake I made during the experiment:

-At first, I use a function to convert a server's identity to follower:
+At first, I used a function to convert a server's identity to follower:

 ```go
 func (rf *Raft) toFollower() {